MarcinKilarski/Interactive-Website-Performance-Report/README.md

 Changelog:

-- Added filters: Date Range, Marketing Channel, Country, Device and Gender
+- Enabled report-level filters: Date Range, Marketing Channel, Country, Device and Gender
 - Expanded pages: Engagement and Glossary
 - Removed page descriptions from all pages
 - Added ‘Prepared with `[heart-icon]` by YourCompanyName’ in the footer of every page as a small branding accent